Position

 Watering

-Keep the soil moist without drowning your tree.
-This requires regular, light watering (as opposed to heavy watering less often).
+Keep the soil moist without drowning your tree by giving it regular, light watering (as opposed to heavy watering less often).

 Fertilising

-Keep your soil healthy by fertilising your apple tree regularly.
+Healthy soil means fertilising regularly.
 Nitrogen is especially important.
 Use our slow-release nitrogen-rich all plant fertiliser.
 Apply 1 teaspoon every 4-5 months.

 Pruning